All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 It’s crucial to have at least 3-6 months of emergency savings to fund your monthly budget.

-Even after you save 6 months you may feel generous to yourself and top that up to 12.
+Even after you save six months, you may feel generous to yourself and top that up to 12.

-Whatever you choose to do having back-up cash that is only used for emergencies will be your angel in disguise.
+Whatever you choose, having backup cash only used for emergencies will be your angel in disguise.

-Don’t be like the other people who put more energy into complaining about why they can’t save and just save.
+Don’t be like the people who put more energy into complaining about why they can’t save and save.

-We’ve lived through all of the above so I’m talking from experience.
+We’ve lived through the above, so I’m talking about experience.

 Invest For Tomorrow